 · Must possess a high level of integrity and credibility.
 Be comfortable operating and working with teams within a matrix structure.

 · Collaborative, team-oriented mindset with strong verbal and written communication skills.
 English language fluency is required.

-· Self-motivated, agile, and detail-oriented leader with exceptional organizational, interpersonal skills.
+· Self-motivated, agile, and detail-oriented leader with exceptional organizational, interpersonal and conflict resolution skills.